firebearrex/assignment-5-threadpool-workstation/README.md

 # assignment-5-threadpool
-Modified version of thread pool code
+This version of the C threadpool code by Johan Hanssen Seferidis has been modified to support CygWin.

+The original code is available at https://github.com/Pithikos/C-Thread-Pool.